-Note #2: For this semester, The Fresh Prince of Bel-Air, Entourage, Scrubs, The Sopranos, Weeds, Boy Meets World, Family Guy, American Dad, Home Improvement, Family Matters, Desperate Housewives, Mad Men, Family Guy, The Office, The Nanny, and Dexter are off limits for the oral report.
+Note #2: For this semester, The Fresh Prince of Bel-Air, The Brady Bunch, True Blood, Boy Meets World, Family Guy, American Dad, Desperate Housewives, Mad Men, Family Guy, The Office, The Nanny, Dexter, and Sex and the City are off limits for the oral report.
 (However, they can be used as a selection if you are using generic description as your method of criticism.)